 Are your finances ready for the end of the year?
 December brings many deadlines and lists; there are gifts to buy, holidays to plan, and vacations to organize.
 While financial planning should occur year-round, it often becomes top of mind as the year draws to a close.
-Even though the holiday season is a busy time, it’s important to take care of financial matters now to save you time and money in the long run.
-Addressing the following five opportunities can help you start the year on the right financial foot.
+Even though the holiday season is a busy time, it’s important to take care of financial matters to save you time and money in the long run.
+Addressing the following five opportunities can help you start the new year on the right financial foot.

 1. Check Your Tax Withholding